 In the “3D printing at home” world, we have come across the color-changing PLA.
-We suspect that the manufacturers chose PLA because it is the most popular, beginner-friendly, and easier to deal with.
-If there is a demand in future for other types of color changing materials, we could see it in PETG or ABS.
+We suspect that the manufacturers chose PLA and easier to deal with.
+If there is a demand in the future for other types of color changing materials, we could see it in PETG or ABS.

 Amolen Color Changing PLA – Desktop 3D Printing Filament